apache/hudi/rfc/rfc-46/rfc-46.md

  - What impact (if any) will there be on existing users?
    - Users of the Hudi will observe considerably better performance for most of the routine operations: writing, reading, compaction, clustering, etc due to avoiding the superfluous intermediate de-/serialization penalty
    - By default, modified hierarchy would still leverage
-   - Users will need to rebase their logic of combining records by creating a subclass of `HoodieRecordPayload`, and instead subclass newly created interface `HoodieRecordCombiningEngine` to get full-suite of performance benefits
+   - Users will need to rebase their logic of combining records by creating a subclass of `HoodieRecordPayload`, and instead subclass newly created interface `HoodieMerge` to get full-suite of performance benefits
  - If we are changing behavior how will we phase out the older behavior?
    - Older behavior leveraging `HoodieRecordPayload` for merging will be marked as deprecated in 0.11, and subsequently removed in 0.1x
  - If we need special migration tools, describe them here.